 We have now all the ingredients for implementing the function for finding a solution of the peg solitaire, according to the backtracking principles introduced at the beginning of this section.
-Listing 5 introduces the final function.
-For running the function properly, we should initialise the last_move parameter as the root node of the tree of moves that will be built by the execution of the function, e.g. Node("start").
+Listing 5 presents the final function.
+For running the function properly, we should initialise the last_move parameter as the root node of the tree of moves built by the function's execution, e.g. Node ("start").